Salzburg: Organic restaurants, eateries, and cafes

+On the opposite side of the Salzach river September 2018 saw the opening of a new organic predominantly biodynamic restaurant and bar, the Humboldt.
+For lunch on weekdays you can choose between two set menus consisting of a soup or salad (your choice), and a vegetarian or omnivore main dish which come at 9 or 11 euros, respectively.
 The menu clearly marks organic, biodynamic, vegan and vegetarian items and also lists the sources of all ingredients which usually are Austrian farms and producers, often located in the vicinity.
 For all drink classes organic options are available, and often you have no choice but to drink organic.
 The bar keeps open until late each day, making it the perfect place for an evening out.

 When I was doing research on restaurants serving local dishes links on the web lead me to "Hirschenwirt" which turned out to have been reconverted into a conventional place.
 Its current publican however was so nice to point me not only to the Urbankeller but to another place which I'll present here although I did not have time to visit it personally: